 Many other waterbirds will be present, most likely including the impressive Painted Stork, Striated (or Little) Heron, Eurasian Spoonbill, Little and Great Cormorants, Ruddy Shelduck, Lesser Whistling Duck, the elegant Bar-headed Goose, Eurasian Wigeon, Indian Spot-billed Duck, Red-crested Pochard, Black-winged Stilt, Little Ringed and Kentish Plovers, River Lapwing, Eurasian Curlew, Black-tailed Godwit, Common and Spotted Redshanks, Common Greenshank, Common and Marsh Sandpipers, Ruff, Little and Temminck’s Stints, Pallas’s (or Great Black-headed) and Brown-headed Gulls, and River Tern.

 Bharatpur was once famous as a shooting venue for wildfowlers and one can still see the memorial listing the staggering totals of birds slaughtered in a single day in a less conservation-minded era.
 Nowadays the geese and ducks are unmolested.
-Amongst the more interesting species are Ferruginous Duck, Cotton Pygmy-goose and Knob-billed Duck (split from Comb).
+Amongst the more interesting species are Ferruginous Duck, Cotton Pygmy-goose and Knob-billed Duck.
 Waders include the lovely White-tailed Lapwing and Wood Sandpiper.
 Other waterbirds include Great Crested Grebe, Glossy Ibis and Garganey.
-Passerines of the wetlands include Streak-throated Swallow and Indian Reed Warbler (split from Clamorous).
+Passerines of the wetlands include Streak-throated Swallow and Clamorous Reed Warbler.

-Turning our attentions to the drier grasslands and the wooded areas, we can expect to find Barred Buttonquail, Indian Scops Owl, Dusky Eagle-Owl (a Bharatpur speciality, which has a deep hooting call that is suggestive of the pattern of a bouncing ping-pong ball), Brown-capped (or Indian) Pygmy Woodpecker, the restricted-range Marshall’s Iora, Indian Golden Oriole (split from European) and sometimes Black-breasted Weaver.
-We may well come across Large-tailed Nightjar and Jungle Nightjar (split from Grey) at their daytime roosts.
+Turning our attention to the drier grasslands and the wooded areas, we can expect to find Barred Buttonquail, Indian Scops Owl, Dusky Eagle-Owl (a Bharatpur speciality, which has a deep hooting call that is suggestive of the pattern of a bouncing ping-pong ball), Brown-capped (or Indian) Pygmy Woodpecker, the restricted-range Marshall’s Iora, Indian Golden Oriole and sometimes Black-breasted Weaver.
+We may well come across Large-tailed Nightjar and Jungle Nightjar at their daytime roosts.

-The reserve harbours many wintering passerines from northern and central Asia or the Himalayas including Blyth’s Reed, Sykes’s (split from Booted) and Greenish Warblers (and sometimes Dusky and Smoky Warblers), Bluethroat, Tickell’s and Orange-headed Thrushes, and Olive-backed Pipit.
+The reserve harbours many wintering passerines from northern and central Asia or the Himalayas including Blyth’s Reed, Sykes’s and Greenish Warblers (and sometimes Dusky and Smoky Warblers), Bluethroat, Tickell’s and Orange-headed Thrushes, and Olive-backed Pipit.

 Bharatpur’s birds of prey remain a feature of this wonderful reserve, although numbers of many species have declined markedly over recent decades.
 Eagles are frequently encountered and the most usual species include Eastern Imperial, Steppe and Greater Spotted, and if we are in luck we will also see Indian Spotted, Short-toed and Booted.
 Other raptors include Western Marsh Harrier and Shikra.